mwhite05/mum/README.md

 If you installed to `/var/www/html` then you would change directories to `cd /var/www` then run `mum update`

 Need to feel confident that the code is deployed in full with no extraneous files in the primary target area?
-Run `mum update clean`
+Run `mum update -c`

 Is it time to update to a new branch/tag/hash?
 Well you could manually modify the `mumi.json` file but as of 0.2.7-alpha you can run `mum update <commitish>`.
 Alternately run `mum update "#<commitish>"`.

-If you need to run a clean update and provide a new commit-ish then run: `mum update <commitish> clean` or `mum update "#<commitish>" clean`
+If you need to run a clean update and provide a new commit-ish then run: `mum update <commitish> -c` or `mum update "#<commitish>" -c`

-If you want to debug your installer scripts and processes, `mum update disableSync` (or `mum update ds`) is a handy command that skips all file copy, checkout, and clone operations that otherwise would have taken place.
+If you want to debug your installer scripts and processes, `mum update -S` is a handy command that skips all file copy, checkout, and clone operations that otherwise would have taken place.
 This allows you to modify your scripts without committing them for the purpose of testing and debugging.

 <h3 id="configuration">Configuration</h3>